armbrusterlab/metadata-magnet/pipeline_tutorial.md

 git clone https://github.com/armbrusterlab/metadata-magnet.git
 ```
 [Install Nextflow](https://www.nextflow.io/docs/latest/install.html) to run the pipeline.
-If you would like to use the GUI to produce figures and statistical analyses from the pipeline outputs, install [R](https://www.anaconda.com/docs/getting-started/working-with-conda/packages/using-r-language) and [R Shiny](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/).
-Alternatively, activate the metadata-magnet-env conda environment (explained below).
+If you would like to use the GUI to produce figures and statistical analyses from the pipeline outputs, activate the metadata-magnet-env conda environment (explained below).

 Nextflow automatically handles conda environment management.
 However, to use pipeline scripts as standalone functions, you will need to create and activate conda environments from the corresponding YAML files.
 ```bash